kevgoehl/kevgoehl/README.md

 ### <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> Hello, I'm Kevin Göhler!

 I work as a full stack developer for SHD Einzelhandelssoftware.
-I´m based  near Koblenz, Germany.
+I'm based  near Koblenz, Germany.

 In 2017, I started an apprenticeship in software development.
 In this apprenticeship I focused on web development with a focus on e-commerce with Shopware 6.